 - Something I learned when I was trying to find “instant maturity” — a good bag.
 Think of two women your age, wearing totally age-neutral outfits, like a tunic shirt, jeans, and boots.
 One is holding a bright Harajuku Lovers bag with cartoonish children splashed all over as a pattern, and the other woman is holding a well-structured Coach bag.
 Who would you think is the older of the two?

-If you’re going for a more mature look, I wouldn’t recommend looking to Vanessa Hudgens or any other flash in the plan Disney starlet.posted almost 5 years ago
+If you’re going for a more mature look, I wouldn’t recommend looking to Vanessa Hudgens or any other flash in the plan Disney starlet.posted over 5 years ago

 i went through this fashion conundrum when i was 18. i changed my style by not wearing any more graphic tees—they are definitely juvenile. i also tried not to wear hoodies— zip ups or pull overs. i got better fitted jeans and tops with more intricate detailing.